EliotKhachi/publicZk/202206170251/README.md

 		- Select Wireless LAN Network and enter password
 	* Write image

 3. Eject microSD card and enter it into the raspberry pi.
-Connect the raspberry pi to power and to your router via ethernet.
+Connect the raspberry pi to power.

 4. Run `nmap -sP 192.168.1.*` and find your raspberry pi's IP address

+5. If you can't find a raspberry pi in this list you may need to connect the pi to your router via ethernet or configure its Wi-Fi manually.
+The latter is a pain.

 5. Run `ssh pi@ipaddress`, replacing "pi" with the pi's username you selected in rpi-imager, and "ipaddress" with the IP address you found using `nmap`